SumoLogic/sumologic-aws-lambda/cloudtrail_s3/README.md

 In configuration specify index.handler as the Handler.
 Specify a Role that has sufficient privileges to read from the *source* bucket, and invoke a lambda function.
-The code provided is tested with node runtime 8.10, Memory setting at 128MB, Timeout 10s.
+The code provided is tested with node runtime 4.3, 6.10 and 8.10, Memory setting at 128MB, Timeout 10s.

 Set trigger to S3 bucket create-all events.